 So if you have got through winter managing to keep your menopause signs in check, now’s not the time to let up.
 Or, if you have been struggling with your menopause signs throughout the year, it’s time to take some action so that you can truly enjoy the summer days ahead.

-Some simple ways to keep stress under control over this period are:
+Some simple ways to keep stress and menopause symptoms under control over summer:

 - Focus on a diet that keeps your blood sugar levels balanced.
 A variety of vegetables and good quality protein is perfect.
 Too much coffee and cake will increase your cortisol production